 What is the Healthiest Wine to Drink?

 We all see those articles that circulate on social media now and again stating the health benefits of certain types of alcohol consumed in moderation.
-While I believe there may be some truth to this, I think people need to be careful, particularly with wines.
+I believe there may be some truth to this, but I think people need to be careful, particularly with wines.
 While I do not condone frequent drinking, I do believe I have come across the healthiest wine you could possibly drink.